Amantini1997/Amantini1997/README.md

  - this is an [image to text/emoji converter](https://amantini1997.github.io/Img2Text/);
  - this is a downloadable [Memo PWA](https://amantini1997.github.io/Memo/) made in VanillaJS;
  - this is [DNA helic](https://amantini1997.github.io/DNAwithCSS/) made in CSS.
+ - this is a tool to create animation of data structures and algorithms [Grapher.js](https://amantini1997.github.io/GrapherJS)
 <br>
 <br>